 The process of making engineered quartz involves a mixture of ground quartz (95-97%), polyester resins (3-5%), and pigments.
 The percentage is counted by weight.
 This mixture is compressed using a vibrating compressor and any air is removed.
 The resulting mass is poured onto a moving belt, shaped, heated, and vacuum-compressed at high pressure.
 Finishing absorbents are added to prevent color changes caused by UV rays.

 After 24-48 hours, the cured panels are polished.
 Some companies import their own stone chips, while others purchase already crushed stone powder.
 Engineered quartz made with unsaturated polyester resins boasts low water absorption, excellent chemical durability, remarkable hardness, and resistance to bending and temperature changes, making it superior to granite or marble.

 SPA and wet rooms

-The maintenance of engineered quartz worktops is very easy.
-It is sufficient to wash them regularly with warm water and dishwashing liquid.
-This material is non-porous, therefore no liquids, no mould and no bacteria can penetrate it.
+Cleaning engineered quartz worktops is a breeze.
+Simply use warm water and dishwashing liquid to wash them regularly.
+Because this material is non-porous, liquids, mould, and bacteria cannot penetrate it.
 Engineered quartz does not require regular sealing.
-Although quartz is scratch-resistant, abrasive brushes should be avoided.
+Avoid using abrasive brushes as they can scratch the surface.
 Certain cleaners and chemicals can damage or discolor quartz surfaces.
-It is advisable to avoid engineered quartz contact with drain cleaners, oven cleaners, paint strippers, solvents, acetone, nail polish removers and acidic cleaners.
+To keep your worktops looking their best, avoid contact with drain cleaners, oven cleaners, paint strippers, solvents, acetone, nail polish removers, and acidic cleaners.